Aaron Hernandez: Relationships

 In 2007, Hernandez began dating Shayanna Jenkins, a girl he had known since elementary school.
-Their daughter Avielle was born in 2012, the same month that the couple became engaged and that Hernandez purchased a $1.3 million, 8130 sqfoot, four-story home with an in-ground pool in North Attleborough, Massachusetts, where the family lived together.
+Their daughter Avielle was born in 2012, the same month that the couple became engaged, also the month that Hernandez purchased a $1.3 million, 8130 sqfoot, four-story home with an in-ground pool in North Attleborough, Massachusetts, where the family lived together.
 Jenkins moved in with Hernandez in 2011, during his second season with the Patriots.

 After she discovered him cheating on her, Jenkins moved out but returned in the summer of 2012.
 During Hernandez's trial for the murder of Odin Lloyd, it was claimed that Hernandez had flirted with and kissed the nanny who took care of his daughter.
 Jenkins testified in court that she wanted to make their relationship work, and that it required her to compromise on some of his behavior.
 She told police that she cooked and cleaned and she knew her role.
 Hernandez and Jenkins never married.

 Sexuality

 Following Hernandez's death, a high school teammate, Dennis SanSoucie, described a secret homosexual relationship between the two between the 7th and 11th grades.
-The teammate stated that Hernandez had many sexual partners during this time.
+The teammate stated that Hernandez had many sexual partners, male and female, during this time.
 Hernandez's brother D.J., mother Terri, and attorney George Leontire report that Hernandez came out as gay to his mother and ex-girlfriend while in prison.
 Leontire, who is also gay, said his client "clearly was gay" and described the "immense pain that it caused him" and the self-hatred that came from growing up in a culture that was anti-gay.
 According to Leontire, Hernandez believed that the sexual abuse he experienced as a boy caused him to become gay.
-A college girlfriend said that "he never dealt with [the sexual abuse].
-It led to issues in his sexuality."
-SanSoucie stated that Hernandez was terrified that his father would find out about his homosexuality.
+SanSoucie stated that Hernandez was terrified that his father would find out about his sexuality.
+SanSoucie however stated he believes Hernandez was not ashamed of who he was and that he was proud of his sexuality.
+"Being bisexual has no difference in being an athlete or just being yourself. ...
+It was just, he couldn't say anything at the time.
+There was no one in the NFL that ever broke this news," SanSoucie said in an interview.